 When frozen, good bacon should feel dry or maybe a touch greasy.
 Bad bacon will feel slimy.
 The difference between “greasy” and “slimy” sounds razor thin, but when you touch it, you’ll know.
 If your bacon is slimy it’s best not to bother with checking other factors (smell, look, expiration date): just go ahead and toss.

-How To Tell If Bacon Is Bad
+Ways To Determine If Bacon Has Gone Bad

 Remember: bacon is cured, and was made to endure (like jerky, from which it was actually derived!).
 A little greyness in color or a day past your expiration date might not be the end of a dynamite meal – just proceed with caution and check multiple indicators to decide if this is an entrée you want to continue pursuing.
 But at the same time, bad bacteria in the gut is a nasty business.
 Trust your instincts: when it comes to your health, you’d always rather be safe than sorry!